 It is always recommended to cover up any hardwood floors and tiles within your master bedroom.
 Naked floors increase footstep noise while you’re asleep.
 Also, dull hardwood colors restrict the reflection of light, making your room feel dull.

 Good Lighting Does Wonders

 Natural light brings out a charming yet naturalistic vibe into your master room.
 This, in turn, welcomes a vibrant and pleasant environment where you can relax and draw comfort.

 Therefore, do not block out the natural light shining into your room.
 Be sure to keep your drapes and curtain tied to the sides.
 Also, make sure your blinders or shades are fully open every morning.

 Research from Northwestern University shows that natural light boosts mood, morale and promotes the feeling of serenity.
 This is closely related to the release of Serotonin, a mood-stabilizing hormone.

 Decorate with Flowers

-Flowers uphold a room’s aesthetics and can arouse your sensations of peace and tranquility.
+A cozy bedroom feels good to be in and is relaxing.
+Flowers uphold a room's aesthetics and can arouse your sensations of peace and tranquility.
 They can be quite soothing to the eyes and nose.
 Floral scents can put you in a good mood and alleviate stress.

 Sweet fragrances like jasmine are well known to fight off depression and calm the nerves.
 Rose and Lavender flowers can help reduce symptoms of insomnia and relieve anxiety.
 Other plants that you can include in your master bedroom to promote a serene environment include: